Big Momma's Vocabulator

 (n.)
 Any longitudinal ridge in a plant.

 (n.)
-A projecting mold, or group of moldings, forming with others a
+A projecting mold, or group of moldings, forming with others a pattern, as on a ceiling, ornamental door, or the like.

 (n.)
 Solid coal on the side of a gallery; solid ore in a vein.